omarabdallah23/Motor_position_control/README.md

 theta(s) / V(s) = K / s * ((J * s + b)(L * s + R) + K^2)
 ### Design requirments:
 We want the position of the DC motor to be very precise even when there is a constant disturbance so the steady state error must be zero.
-We also want the motor to reach the desired position very fast and without excessive overshoot so I assumed a settling time of 40ms and an overshoot of 16%.
+We also want the motor to reach the desired position very fast and without excessive overshoot so i assumed a settling time of 40ms and an overshoot of 16%.
 ## Analysis:
 ### Open-loop response:
 ![open-loop_response](https://github.com/omarabdallah23/Motor_position_control/assets/143711494/07e9b145-5760-4e34-bbd3-946429cccd75)